maximbaz/yubikey-touch-detector/README.md

 #### Integrating with other UI components

-First of all, make sure the app is always running (e.g. start a provided systemd user service).
+First of all, make sure the app is always running (e.g. start a provided systemd user service or socket).

 Next, in order to integrate the app with other UI components to display a visible indicator, use any of the available notifiers in the `notifier` subpackage.